Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nutritional Value

 Palm oil has a limited nutritional profile.
 It contains purely saturated fats with minimal amounts of vitamins E and K. We must also address the elephant in the room: the fat content of palm oil.
 A tablespoon contains 120 kilocalories, the same as comparable oils.
-A 50-pound (23-kilogram) dog needs between 900 to 1,100 kilocalories daily.
+A 50-pound (23-kilogram) dog needs between 900 and 1,100 kilocalories daily.

 Safety

-Precautions about ingesting palm oil are similar to other fats.
+Precautions about ingesting palm oil are similar to those of other fats.
 If your dog consumed too much, it would likely cause digestive signs such as vomiting and diarrhea.
 The concern rests with the complications it may cause if left unattended.
 Dehydration is the primary concern if your pup is sick for a while.
 Puppies and senior pets are at the greatest risk.

 Other Questions About Its Use